Objectives Of Consumer Protection Act

 Before the year 1986, there was no specific legislation protecting and safeguarding the rights and interests of the consumer from unfair trade practices.

-The remedy if any available to a consumer in case of any kind of deceit or unfair trade practice was available under various laws i.e. Indian Penal Code, CPC, Indian Contract Act, Drugs Control Act, Prevention of Food Adulteration Act, Essential Commodities Act, Standard weights and measures (enforcement act), Sale of Goods Act, etc.
+The remedy, if any, available to a consumer in case of any deceit or unfair trade practice was available under various laws, i.e., Indian Penal Code, CPC, Indian Contract Act, Drugs Control Act, Prevention of Food Adulteration Act, Essential Commodities Act, Standard weights and measures (enforcement act), Sale of Goods Act, etc.

 However, the rights accruing in favor of a consumer in the above enactments were ambiguous and unclear.
 Considering the confusion prevailing about the rights of a consumer in case of deficiency of goods/services and in case of unfair trade practices by an entity selling its goods/services the Government thought of a need for specialized legislation to safeguard the rights and interests of the consumers.

-Based upon the need for a specialized enactment in 1986 the Government of India introduced a bill called ‘The Consumer Protection Bill, 1986’ before both the house of parliament, and the same was passed by the parliament finally the said bill received the assent of the President on 24th December 1986.
-After the consent of the President.
+Based upon the need for a specialized enactment in 1986, the Government of India introduced a bill called ‘The Consumer Protection Bill, 1986’ before both houses of Parliament, and the same was passed by the parliament.
+Finally, the said bill received the assent of the President on 24th December 1986, after the consent of the President.

-It came into effect as an act known as “The Consumer Protection Act, 1986 (CPA).
-The enactment of the CPA acted as a milestone in the history of socio-economic legislation in India.
+It became an act known as “The Consumer Protection Act 1986 (CPA).
+The enactment of the CPA was a milestone in India’s socio-economic legislation history.

-This act protected the rights and interests of consumers in India and resolved the problems of consumers in a time-framed period.
+This act protected the rights and interests of consumers in India and resolved consumers’ problems in a time-framed period.

 Under this act, the proceedings are of a summary nature, and forums established under the Act expeditiously resolve the consumer’s problems without resorting to endless trials as done in civil disputes.